A Bayesian approach to functional regression: theory and computation: A Bayesian methodology for RKHS-based functional regression models

 \section{A Bayesian methodology for RKHS-based functional regression models}

-The functional models contemplated here are those obtained by considering a functional parameter \(\alpha \in \Hcal(K)\) and replacing the scalar product for \(\dotprod{X}{\alpha}_K\) in the \(L^2\)-models~\eqref{eq:l2-linear-model} and~\eqref{eq:l2-logistic-model}.
-As previously explained, this change in perspective has tangible benefits both in theory and practice on account of the RKHS properties.
-However, to further simplify things we will follow a parametric approach and suppose that \(\alpha\) is in fact a member of the dense subspace \(\Hcal_0(K)\) defined in~\eqref{eq:h0}.
-Although natural in this context, this crucial assumption may seem too restrictive at first glance.
-Nonetheless, we will demonstrate that this scheme has a firm theoretical backing and that the resulting models perform sufficiently well in applied settings, seeming not to need the comprehensiveness (and complications) of the larger \(L^2\)-spaces.
+In principle, the functional RKHS models contemplated in this work are those obtained by considering a functional parameter \(\beta \in \Hcal(K)\) and replacing the scalar product for \(\dotprod{X}{\beta}_K\) in the \(L^2\)-models~\eqref{eq:l2-linear-model} and~\eqref{eq:l2-logistic-model}, which has tangible benefits both in theory and practice on account of the RKHS properties.
+However, to further simplify things we will follow a parametric approach and suppose that \(\beta\) is in fact a member of the dense subspace \(\Hcal_0(K)\) defined in~\eqref{eq:h0}, i.e.: